yboyacigil/yboyacigil.github.io/_pages/about.md

 permalink: /about/
 title:  "About"
 ---
-Welcome to Yusuf Boyacıgil's personal web site.
+Welcome to Yusuf Boyacıgil's Blog!

 He works as a senior software engineer and has been working for several companies on different projects in Internet and Telecom domains.